|Organisation:||Bristol Avon Rivers Trust|

 - The position will be working from home with travel around the Bristol Avon Catchment.

-- This position will from time to time require work during some evenings, weekends and public holidays.
-A time-off in lieu system is operated by the Trust.
+- This position will from time to time require work during some evenings, weekends and public holidays to meet the needs of the post.

-Interested parties should submit a CV and a one page covering letter explaining why they might be suitable for the position.
+Interested parties should submit a CV and a one page covering letter explaining why you would perform well in this role and what you could bring to BART.
 These should be sent to: firstname.lastname@example.org

-Interviews for this post will take place during September 2021 (date TBC) in Bristol.
+Interviews for this post will take place virtually during May 2022 (date TBC).

 Please note, due to limited resources you will only be contacted should you be successful in gaining an interview.
 We would like to thank you for your interest in this position.